 Providing a Voice for Survivors of Violence

-Project Hope is committed to eliminating domestic and sexual violence in Charles City, New Kent, King and Queen, and King William Counties.
+Project Hope is committed to eliminating domestic and sexual violence in Charles City County, New Kent County, King and Queen County, King William County, and the Town of West Point.
 We provide supportive advocacy services to all survivors of domestic and sexual violence and lead prevention programs to stop violence before it begins.

 Domestic and sexual violence affects individuals in every community and background.
 It is very likely that somebody you love has experienced violence or abuse.